 - To evaluate the quality of our products and services.

 - To comply with our legal, regulatory, compliance or auditing obligations.

-We will retain your personal information only for as long as reasonably necessary to carry out the purposes for which it was collected.
+We will retain your Personal Data only for as long as reasonably necessary to carry out the purposes for which it was collected.

 HOW AND WHY WE MIGHT SHARE YOUR INFORMATION

-Cogstate will not disclose your personal information without your consent to do so, except:
+Cogstate will not disclose your Personal Data without your consent to do so, except:

-- To carry out the purposes for which you have provided it to us;
+- To third-party agents or service providers to carry out the purposes for which you have provided it to us;

-- For purposes of research and development where your personal information combined with all or some of the personal information of other users and such aggregated data no longer contains personal information.
+- For purposes of research and development where your Personal Data combined with all or some of the Personal Data of other users and such aggregated data is de-identified or otherwise anonymized and no longer contains Personal Data; or

 We do not permit third-party advertisers to display their advertisements on our website.